Generic Name: histrelin (implant) (his TREL in)

 Common side effects may include:

-redness, bruising, or skin irritation where the implant was inserted.
+pain, redness, bruising, swelling, or skin irritation where the implant was inserted.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.